sayso/geokit-gem/README.markdown

 		irb> res.full_address
 		=> "Winnetka, California, USA"

-### The Multigeocoder
-Multi Geocoder - provides failover for the physical location geocoders, and also IP address geocoders.
-Its configured by setting Geokit::Geocoders::provider_order, and Geokit::Geocoders::ip_provider_order.
-You should call the Multi-Geocoder with its :geocode method, supplying one address parameter which is either a real street address, or an ip address.
-For example:

-		Geokit::Geocoders::MultiGeocoder.geocode("900 Sycamore Drive")

-		Geokit::Geocoders::MultiGeocoder.geocode("12.12.12.12")

 ## MULTIPLE RESULTS
 Some geocoding services will return multple results if the there isn't one clear result.